 What You Need Before Pairing

-- Permissions allowed: On Android, allow Bluetooth and Location for scanning.
+Permissions allowed: On Android, allow Bluetooth and Location for the Smart App.
 On iOS, allow Bluetooth.

 Step-by-Step: Connect Testo 557 Bluetooth